yash251/substreams/docs/new/tutorials/evm.md

 ## Step 2: Visualize the Data

-1. Run `substreams auth` to create your [account](https://thegraph.market/) and generate an authentification token (JWT), then pass this token back as input.
+1. Run `substreams auth` to create your [account](https://thegraph.market/) and generate an authentication token (JWT), then pass this token back as input.

-2. Now you can freely use the `substreams gui` to visualize and itterate on your extracted data.
+2. Now you can freely use the `substreams gui` to visualize and iterate on your extracted data.

 ## Step 2.5: (Optionally) Transform the Data